matheuskrieck/pod-request-access-landing-page/README.md

 - SCSS

 ## What I learned
-This project's CSS was very difficult for me, to position things around.
-Still have a lot to learn but it was a great practice.
+This project's CSS was very difficult for me, positioning things around.
+Still have a lot to learn, but it was a great practice.

 ## Useful resources